Beside the Mountain

 Danika Vanderpyl

-Have leftover almond pulp from making almond milk?
+Not sure what to do with the almond pulp from making almond milk?
 This is the perfect recipe to use your almond pulp for!
-Delicious and soft these energy balls with chocolate bits are so tasty!
+Delicious and soft, these energy balls with chocolate bits are so tasty!

 No ratings yet